HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 The <a hreflang="en" href="https://web.dev/evolving-cls/">CLS metric evolved in 2021</a>, mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).

-A score of 0.1 or below is measured as “good”, over 0.25 as “poor”, and anything in between as “needs improvement”.
+A score of 0.1 or below is measured as "good", over 0.25 as "poor", and anything in between as "needs improvement".

 {{ figure_markup(
   image="cls-cwv-yoy.png",